Grapeseed oil comes from the pressed seeds of grapes. The oil is a by-product of the process of making wine. It’s known for its

 Unless you’re allergic to grapeseed oil, there’s little risk to trying it out for your skin.

 Do a spot test on a part of your skin that’s less visible, like your wrist or ankle, before applying grapeseed oil to your face.
 Wait 24 hours after the spot test to make sure you have no reaction to the oil and that your skin can tolerate it.

 Grapeseed oil can be used in cooking.

 However, the National Center for Complementary and Integrative Health points out that grapeseed oil

 - those who are about to have surgery

 - people who take blood-thinning medications, such warfarin or aspirin

 Grapeseed oil is a simple,

-Grapeseed oil needs more study before we fully understand the benefits it can have for skin.
-But the research we have seen indicates that it’s a powerful, promising ingredient that can improve your skin’s appearance and reduce some signs of aging with little risk.
+Grapeseed oil needs to be studied more before we fully understand the benefits it can have for skin.
+But the research currently available indicates that it’s a powerful, promising ingredient that can improve your skin’s appearance and reduce some signs of aging with little risk of side effects.